oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-sdk/ai-speech-sdk.md

 </copy>
 ```
-Follow below steps to run Python SDK:
+Follow the steps below to run the Python SDK:

 1. Download Python Code.

-    Download [code](./files/speech-example.py) file and save it your directory.
+    Download [this](./files/speech-example.py) code file and save it your directory.

 2. Execute the Code.